 UNITED STATES ASTRONAUT HALL OF FAME

-The Kennedy Space Center operates the United States Astronaut Hall of Fame, located just south of Titusville, Florida.
-It is a collection of their personal memorabilia.
+The Kennedy Space Center operates the United States Astronaut Hall of Fame.
+Previously in Titusville, the museum was relocated to the Kennedy Space Center Visitor Complex in 2015.
+It is a collection of the astronaut’s personal memorabilia.

 Initially the Hall of Fame inducted astronauts according to the Programs in which they flew.
-The Hall opened in 1990 and the induction of the 44 astronauts from the Mercury, Gemini and Apollo programs gave representation to everyone who participated in America’s three pioneering space programs.
-In 2001 the shuttle astronauts began being inducted based on merit.
+The Hall opened in 1990 and the induction of the 44 astronauts from the Mercury, Gemini and Apollo Programs gave represetationto everyone who participated in America’s three pioneering space programs.

-With the 2013 Induction Class, the total number of astronauts who have been honored by the Hall of Fame stands at 85 and, of that number, 82 have flown #901.
+With the 2013 Indution Class, the total number of astronauts who have been honored by the Hall of Fame stood at 85 and, of that number, 82 had flown #901.
+In 2019 100 astronauts are honored.
+AHP does not have an accurate list of who on the list has trained in our Talon.

 A recital of the defining events in NASA history is a recital of the flight history of #901.
 A selective chronology of those events is lengthy and we have that information in our files.